hipe/tmx/lib/skylab/code-molester/doc/issues/005-understanding-the-config-file-model.md

 line tool that is part of [cb] and works in conjunction with graph-viz to display this graph visually.

-(incidentally this and its two constituent implementation methods is becoming the poster-child wet-dream of [#hl-022], which seeks
-- possibly in vain - to dry up this prevalent pattern..)

 ## the meaning of `modified` :[#004]